Reef in grip of another bleaching event

 Scientists agree greenhouse gas emissions are pushing up ocean temperatures, which in turn caused mass bleaching events on the reef in 1998, 2002, 2016, 2017 and 2020.

-Earlier this month, a major report by the Intergovernmental Panel on Climate Change said the reef was in crisis and facing the prospect of irreversible damage.
+Earlier this month, a major report by the Intergovernmental Panel on Climate Change said the reef was in crisis and faced the prospect of irreversible damage.

-It warned a high-emissions future could see the reef bleaching twice every decade from 2035, and every year after 2044.
+It warned a high-emissions future could lead to the reef bleaching twice every decade from 2035, and every year after 2044.

 That would be a death sentence for the reef because it takes about 10 years for decent recovery of fast-growing corals, and longer for slow-growing species.